ChristianSi/lytspel/README.md

 * The vowel combination /oU@/ is written «oe», e.g. «boe, coelition, yssócroess» ‹boa, coalition, isochroous›.
-If the second vowel is stressed, this combination represents /oUE/ instead (e.g. «poetic»), and in a few other words, it does so as well (e.g. «floem» ‹phloem› ‹enthusiasm, zodiac›) -- this distinction is not represented in writing.
+If the second vowel is stressed, this combination represents /oUE/ instead (e.g. «poetic»), and in a few other words, it does so as well (e.g. «floem» ‹phloem›) -- this distinction is not represented in writing.
 * The vowel combination /u:@/ or /U@/ is written «ua», e.g. «ácchual, indivijual, ínfluanss, soopurfluass, crual» ‹actual, individual, influence, superfluous, cruel›.
 If the second vowel is stressed, this